dainguyen1809/dainguyen1809/README.md

 ### Hi There 👋

 - 🔭 I’m currently a Student at Ho Chi Minh City University of Industry Trade (HUIT)
+- 💪 I’m becoming a Fullstack dev :)
 - 📫 How to reach me: [Facebook]
 - 🫀 Hobby: I love to see the scenery and flowers 🌸
 ---